bl4zeh3x/bl4zeh3x/README.md

 My focus is TinyML — compressing and deploying neural networks onto microcontrollers where memory is measured in kilobytes, compute is measured in milliwatts, and the cloud is not an option.
-I find the constraint-driven engineering of this space more interesting than unconstrained cloud ML.
+I find the constraint driven engineering of this space more interesting than unconstrained cloud ML.

 ---